 BITS AND PIECES

 I run across items that I just don’t know where to put.
 Until I can figure out what category to put these in, we’ll place them here for now.
 Visit with us often.
-There are more links at the bottom of the page.

 I. R. March 3, 1887

 – General Kelly writes us that he has not yet sold his farm, as some one reported.
 It is for sale as a whole or in parts.

 – Mrs. C. A. Magee, of Mt.
 Vernon furnace, is very sick.
 Her husband had to suspend school on account of her illness.

 – Commissioner Edwards and Architect Hoard went to Canton last week, to inspect some of the materials proposed for the new jail.